ashutoshmjain/gita/src/structure.md

 Arjuna than asks how do I attain you when the game is finished - ie death in the game.

 Krishna says - players attain whatever thoughts they have at the time of death.
 If they focus on Bramhan - they connect with runtime of the game.
 If they connect with material things , they keep on playing the game and chase material things.
 But if they have full devotion to me - always connected to me while performing Yazna , they meet me.
 And thus get over playing the game.
 They become creators or builders of the game and attain ever lasting peace , freedom from bondage - Nirvana.
 Such people are called Yogi.
 They are better than all other forms of devotions and actions.

+To put it simply

+- Lord Krishna is the creator - devine
+- The game is Brahman - Imperishable reality (CD analogy) as well as the material nature (Single run)
+- You are playing a role in the game

+From your standpoint , I am Akshar ( imperishable devine) and Brahman is the creation.

+This this chpater is called Akshar Bramh Yoga .